MikhailArkhipov/vscode-r/CONTRIBUTING.md

 2. cd `npm install`
 3. Open `src/VSCode` in VS Code
 4. If you are planning to debug, change `Release` to `Debug` in `package.cmd`.
-5. Run `package.cmd`.
-This will populate `ls` folder with language server bits.
+5. Run `debug.cmd`.
+This will populate `ls` folder with language server debug bits.
 6. You should be able to run the extension.

 ### Debugging